 Compared to most other Muslim countries, Afghanistan had the highest rate of parliamentary women representation which is at 27.2% in 2021 (before the Taliban takeover).
 However, a notable example of increased women's representation within parliaments is the UAE.
 In 2020 women's representation in the Federal National Council (FNC) was at 50% compared to 20% in 2016.
-Such a big jump in representation is due to the 2019 directive by H. H. Sheik Khalifa bin Zayed Al Nahyan requiring women to occupy 50% of the FNC.
-260 This directive resulted in a higher women representation within a few years, making UAE the leading country in the Muslim world with women representation in government.
-The UAE directive should be an inspiration for all Muslims countries to follow as to build a base for women representation in government is to establish laws to increase it.
-The UAE as of early 2022 has a small population of 10.08 million (68.8% male and 31.3% female).
-261 Meanwhile Afghanistan's population as of early 2022 is 34.3 million (51% male and 49% female).
-262 These numbers show that Afghanistan has a much bigger population to work with and any policies compared above to UAE will take more time.
+Such a big jump in representation is due to the 2019 directive by H. H. Sheik Khalifa bin Zayed Al Nahyan requiring women to occupy 50% of the FNC.226 This directive resulted in a higher women representation within a few years, making UAE the leading country in the Muslim world with women representation in government.
+The UAE directive should be an inspiration for all Muslims countries to follow as to build a base for women representation of 10.08 million (68.8% male and 31.3% female).227 Meanwhile Afghanistan's population as of early 2022 is 34.3 million (51% male and 49% female).228 These numbers show that Afghanistan has a much bigger population to work with and any policies compared above to UAE will take more time.